arskom/spyne/doc/source/pages/serializers.rst

 -----------

 The lone collection type available in soaplib is Arrays.
-Unlike the primitive serializers, Arrays need to be instantiated with the proper internal type so it can properly (de)serialize the data.
+Unlike the primitive type, Arrays need to be instantiated with the proper internal type so it can properly (de)serialize the data.
 Arrays are homogeneous, meaning that the data they hold are all of the same type.
 For mixed typing or more dynamic data, use the Any type. ::

-    >>> from soaplib.serializers.clazz import *
+    >>> from soaplib.type.clazz import *
     >>> from soaplib.serialixers.primitives import String
     >>> from lxml import etree
     >>> parent = etree.Element("parent")